kstar/adventures.github.io/docs/OR__20260323_Coorg_Star_Parties.md

 ![A view of the Milky Way further south of the stinger of Scorpius, the part that is invisible from California](assets/NormaMilkyWay.jpg)

-*I took a moment out of my observing to set up for this photo-op at the parking lot with my 12-inch telescope.
+<center><i>I took a moment out of my observing to set up for this photo-op at the parking lot with my 12-inch telescope.
 The resolved star cloud just above the center of the frame is the False Comet.
 In the center of the frame is the Norma Star Cloud.
-The Milky Way stretched all the way to alpha and beta Centauri*.
+The Milky Way stretched all the way to alpha and beta Centauri</i></center>

 ### <x-dso>IC 2501</x-dso>